apausa/aphor/README.md

-# Skylab Final Project
+# Aphor
-This is a MERN Stack application, developed with the Nexj.js framework.
+Aphor is a social network built on Next.js, where users can update books on real time.